 The Minky Freestanding Indoor/Outdoor Airer provides an alternative to the normal clothes airer, making it great for caravanning.
-The air brings 15 metres of hanging space while also having a sturdy base to give it extra strength not only for holding large loads of washing but also ensuring that it doesn’t blow over in windy conditions.
+The airer brings 15 metres of hanging space while also having a sturdy base to give it extra strength – not only for holding large loads of washing, but also ensuring that it doesn’t blow over in windy conditions.

 Hyfive Clothes Airer Drying Rack

-The Hyfive clothes airer provides you with up to 20 metres of drying space, allowing you to dry huge washing loads of clothes.
-It has been designed to hold huge amounts of clothes without consuming much floor space which makes it great for indoor caravan use.
+The Hyfive clothes airer provides you with up to 20 metres of drying space, allowing you to dry huge loads of clothes.
+It has been designed to hold the maximum possible clothes without consuming much floor space, which makes it great for indoor caravan use.

 The airer is broken down into tiers, with each tier folding for easy storage when it’s not being used.
 It takes just a few seconds to assemble and is also fitted with caster wheel, so you make a move position with ease.
 Each wheel has a locking brake so you can fix it into position.

-The airer is constructed using high-quality stainless steel and durable plastic which means that the airer is built to last and you can feel that it’s a high-quality product built to last.
+The airer is constructed using high-quality stainless steel and durable plastic which means that the airer is built to last.
+A very well constructed airer, albeit a larger design that might be a bit cramped in smaller caravans.

 Go Travel Pegless Clothes Washing Line

-If you’re more of a washing line person, then this washing line is the choice for you.
+If you’re more of a washing line kind of person, then this lightweight line is the choice for you.
 It has rubber suction cups at each end of the line so you can hang it almost anywhere as long as you have a hard surface.

 This washing line needs no pegs, and you secure your clothes to the line by using its unique twist design.
 The line measures 2.5 metres in length to give you a generous amount of drying space.
 This line is great if you don’t have the space to store clothes airer and you don’t even need to take pegs with you.